Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/experiment-duration-estimate.md

 2. The metric has already reached statistical significance
 3. The end date of the analysis window is in the past
 4. There are enough observations.
 We use the [same condition](https://help.amplitude.com/hc/en-us/articles/4403176829709-How-Amplitude-Experiment-uses-sequential-testing-for-statistical-inference#why-don%E2%80%99t-i-see-any-confidence-interval-on-the-confidence-interv) as for the starting to compute the confidence interval.
+5. The experiment has been rolled out or rolled back

 ### 2. What does worst case, average case, and best case mean?